ecmwf/polytope/readme.md

 Other papers in preparation include:

-> Performance Analysis of an Efficient Algorithm for Feature Extraction from Large Scale Meteorological Data Stores
+> Leuridan, M., Bradley, C., Hawkes, J., Quintino, T., and Schultz, M., "Performance Analysis of an Efficient Algorithm for Feature Extraction from Large Scale Meteorological Data Stores".

 ## Acknowledgements